Mary Poppins Opens the Door

 Mary Poppins Opens the Door is a British children's fantasy novel by the Australian-British writer P.L.
 Travers, the third book and last novel in the Mary Poppins series that features the magical English nanny Mary Poppins.
-It was published in 1943 by Harcourt, Brace & World, Inc and illustrated by Mary Shepard and Agnes Sims.
+It was published in 1943, by Harcourt, Brace & World, Inc and illustrated by Mary Shepard and Agnes Sims.

 Plot summary

 On Guy Fawkes Night, Mary Poppins arrives in the wake of the last fireworks display by the Banks family.
-The Banks children Michael, Jane, the twins, and Annabel plead with her to stay.
-She reluctantly agrees to do so "till the door opens".
-When an anxious Jane points out that the nursery door is always opening, she clarifies "the Other Door."
+The Banks children, Michael, Jane, the twins, and Annabel plead with her to stay.
+She reluctantly agrees to do so "till the door opens."
+When an anxious Jane points out that the nursery door is always opening, she clarifies "the other door."

 Mrs. Banks has Mary and the children find a piano tuner, who happens to be Mary's cousin, Mr. Twigley.
 When Mary and the children visit, Mr. Twigley tries to unburden himself from seven wishes given to him when he was born.
 Besides pianos, Mr. Twigley also specialises in songbirds such as nightingales, one of which he releases when he's finished.
 He also provides music boxes for Mary and the Banks children to dance to.
 When they return home later, the drawing room piano is playing perfectly, and when the Banks children ask Mary what happened, she sharply rebukes them.

 Other adventures in the book include Mary telling the story of a king (implied to be Old King Cole) who was outsmarted by a cat (known as "The Cat That Looked at a King"), the park statue of Neleus that comes to life for a time during one of their outings, their visit to confectioner Miss Calico and her flying peppermint sticks, an undersea (High-Tide) party where Mary Poppins is the guest of honour, and a party between fairy tale rivals in the Crack between the Old Year and the New.
-When the children ask why Mary Poppins, a real person, is there, they are told that she is a fairy tale come true.
+When the children ask why Mary Poppins, a real person, is there, they are told that she can be considered as a fairy tale that has come true.
 The next morning, Jane and Michael find definite proof of the last night's adventure, and this time she does not deny it, simply telling them that they too may end up living happily ever after.